Article 36 out of 1749

 ‘That might include changes in behaviour, confusion and disorientation, delusions and hallucinations, difficulty communicating, problems judging speeds and distances and even cravings for particular foods.
 Everyone’s experience of dementia is different.’

-While 71-year-old Donald Trump’s annual health check is scheduled for Friday 12 January, there is no legal requirement for presidents to publish the results of a medical examination.
+The 71-year-old Donald Trump’s annual health check was scheduled for 12 January but there is no legal requirement for presidents to publish the results of a medical examination.

 A White House press briefing on 4 January, has already led the White House Press Secretary Sarah Huckabee Saunders to describe media questions about Trump’s mental fitness for office as “disgraceful and laughable.”